All parents want the best for their children.

-One of these is the jigsaw classroom, a technique in which students are split into groups based on shared skills and competencies.
+The jigsaw classroom is a technique in which students are split into groups based on shared skills and competencies.
 Each student is assigned a different topic and told to find students from other groups who were given the same topic.
 The result is that each group has a set of students with different strengths, collaborating to research the same topic.

 The influence of positive psychology has even extended to classroom dynamics.
-In positive psychology-influenced curricula, more power is given to the students in choosing their own curriculum and students are given responsibility from a much younger age.
-In these types of classroom settings, students are often treated differently when it comes to praise and discipline.
+In positive psychology-influenced curricula, more power is given to the students in choosing their curriculum, and students are given responsibility from a much younger age.
+In these types of classroom settings, students are treated differently when it comes to praise and discipline.

-In 2013, Canadian-American journalist Paul Tough wrote a book called How Children Succeed, in which he argued that possessing inborn intelligence and academic competency is not enough for students to succeed in school.
-Instead, he argued that grit, resilience, and other character traits should receive a greater emphasis in schools.
+In Paul Tough’s (2013) book How Children Succeed, he argues that possessing inborn intelligence and academic competency is not enough for students to succeed in school.
+Instead, he argues that grit, resilience, and other character traits should receive a greater emphasis in schools.
 Doing so leads to better near-term academic performance in students.

 The acclaimed charter school network KIPP took many of these ideas and made them an official part of school protocol.
-Students at KIPP schools receive a Character Growth Card, which assigns evaluates students’ performance not just for academic subjects like math and history, but also regarding a series of seven character traits; these traits are culled from positive psychology research by Seligman and psychologist Chris Peterson.
+Students at KIPP schools receive a Character Growth Card, which evaluates students’ performance not just for academic subjects like math and history, but also regarding a series of seven character traits.
+These traits are culled from positive psychology research by Seligman and psychologist Chris Peterson.

-There are no formal lessons teaching character traits like zest or gratitude, but KIPP faculty believe that highlighting examples of these traits when they naturally occur is an effective way to encourage their development.
+There are no formal lessons teaching character traits like zest or gratitude.
+Still, KIPP faculty believe that highlighting examples of these traits when they naturally occur is an effective way to encourage their development.

-Not everyone seems believes that KIPP’s method is effective.
-In an article in the New Republic, education professor Jeffrey Snyder argues that we don’t actually know how to teach character strengths, so numerically measuring them can do more harm than good.
+Not everyone seems to believe that KIPP’s method is effective.
+In an article in The New Republic, education professor Jeffrey Snyder (2014) argues that we don’t actually know how to teach character strengths, so numerically measuring them can do more harm than good.

 Even critics of KIPP agree that calling attention to character and positive psychology in schools is a step in the right direction.

-Noble and McGrath argue that teaching resilience to young children is most effective for lasting change, but that the most pressing need for increased resilience is during students’ transition into secondary school.
+Noble and McGrath (2008) argue that teaching resilience to young children is most useful for lasting change, but that the most pressing need for increased resilience is during students’ transition into secondary school.

-The Bounce Back program is targeted to upper primary and lower secondary students since adolescence is a critical period of change and stress for students.
+The Bounce Back program is targeted to upper primary and lower secondary students, as adolescence is a critical period of change and stress for students.
 This concept is summarized by their video below:

-Bounce Back addresses two key areas: the environmental factors that build up psychological capital and the personal coping skills that the students can learn, the importance of which has been highlighted by many researchers such as Seligman (2007), Reivich and Shatte (2003), and Barbara Fredrickson (2009).
+Bounce Back addresses two key areas: the environmental factors that build up psychological capital and the personal coping skills that students can learn, the importance of which has been highlighted by many researchers such as Reivich and Shatté (2002), and Barbara Fredrickson (2001).

-What Noble and McGrath did was to provide a series of practical, day-to-day school activities that helped students feel connected to their peers, school, and the community.
+Noble and McGrath (2008) provided a series of practical, day-to-day school activities that helped students feel connected to their peers, school, and the community.
 Their research showed how schools could create a more supportive environment, both within the school and in students’ families and communities.

 Bounce Back is a wonderful example of how positive psychology research can be transmuted into tools to help people flourish.

-Positive education doesn’t just focus on the positive parts of education; it also improves upon the ways in which schools administer punishment.
+Positive education doesn’t just focus on the positive parts of education; it also improves upon how schools administer punishment.

 Considering how many days of school and learning are lost to expulsions and suspensions, some school administrators are starting to rethink those methods.
-Expulsions and suspensions can sometimes be necessary if a student’s behavior is compromising the safety or learning environment of his or her fellow students.
+Expulsions and suspensions can sometimes be necessary if a student’s behavior is compromising the safety or learning environment of their fellow students.

 Many educators now think these disciplinary measures are unlikely to help children learn from their mistakes or prevent repeat behavior once the offending students are back in school.
-Some argue that these punishments further alienate these children physically and emotionally from their peers, only making them more likely to repeat harmful behavior.
+Some argue that these punishments further alienate these children physically and emotionally from their peers, only making them more likely to repeat harmful behavior (Noble & McGrath, 2008).

-An alternative method, called restorative practices, is championed by some as an improvement upon the expulsion and suspension model.
-Restorative practice isn’t a completely new concept—it’s based on the restorative justice model that has been championed by criminal justice reform advocates for years.
+An alternative method, called restorative practice, is championed by some as an improvement upon the expulsion and suspension model (McCluskey et al., 2008).
+Restorative practice isn’t an entirely new concept; it’s based on the restorative justice model that has been championed by criminal justice reform advocates for years.

-In this model, a meeting is held between the person who “offended” someone, the person directly affected by the offender, and the community that was entangled in this domino effect of actions.
-The Venn Diagram offers a visual as to how these parties intersect.
+In this model, a meeting is held between the person who “offended” someone, the person directly affected by the offender, and the community entangled in this domino effect of actions.
+The Venn diagram above offers a visual as to how these parties intersect.

-If a school disciplines a student, it’s usually because the student’s behavior had a specific effect on his or her environment.
-The idea behind restorative practices is to focus on that effect when pursuing disciplinary action.
+If a school disciplines a student, it’s usually because the student’s behavior had a specific effect on their environment.
+The idea behind restorative practice is to focus on that effect when pursuing disciplinary action.

 In restorative practice, the teacher would ask Maria why she was speaking out of turn, what effect she’s having on the students around her, and whether she thinks it’s fair for the other students to be on the receiving end of that behavior.

 In a more extreme case, like a student provoking and participating in a fight, the restorative practice would be more formal.
 The child would participate in a meeting with other students and adult leaders in the school.
-Together, they would discuss what spurred the student to start the fight, how it affected the others involved, and what the student might do instead if he or she was in a similar situation in the future.
+Together, they would discuss what spurred the student to start the fight, how it affected the others involved, and what the student might do instead if they were in a similar situation in the future (Hendry, 2010).

 The student might also be assigned activities or programs that would help prevent further fights.
-As discussed in this profile on restorative practice in Edweek, a California middle-schooler named Danny went through a similar process.
+As discussed in an article on restorative practice in EducationWeek, a California middle-schooler named Danny went through a similar process.
 In Danny’s case, his disciplinary requirements included “writing letters of apology, undergoing tutoring, and joining a school sports team.”

 Further Positive Education Research

-“A central question of youth development is how to get adolescents’ fires lit, how to have them develop the complex of dispositions and skills needed to take charge of their lives.”
-(Larson, 2000)
+“A central question of youth development is how to get adolescents’ fires lit, how to have them develop the complex of dispositions and skills needed to take charge of their lives”

 Lots of studies have been done on positive education and its potential impacts.
-Here are some summaries of research findings on positive education.
+Here are some summaries of research findings on the benefits of positive education.

-Sheila M. Clonan and colleagues (2004) found that that the incorporation of positive psychology in learning environments helped foster individual strengths.
-It promoted the development of positive institutions, and it made students more successful.
+Clonan, Chafouleas, McDougal, and Riley-Tillman (2004) found that the incorporation of positive psychology in learning environments helped foster individual strengths.
+It encouraged the development of positive institutions and made students more successful.

-Researchers established that positive education interventions had a more lasting impact on changing student behavior than other methods.
+Still more research confirms these results, including studies establishing that positive education interventions had a more lasting impact on changing student behavior than other methods (Adler, 2016).

-Positive psychology interventions that are used in positive education include identifying and developing strengths, cultivating gratitude, and visualizing best possible selves (Seligman et al., 2005; Sheldon & Lyubomirsky, 2006).
-A meta-analysis conducted by Sin and Lyubomirksy (2009) with 4,266 participants found that positive psychology interventions do increase happiness and decrease depressive symptoms significantly.
+Positive psychology interventions that are used in positive education include identifying and developing strengths, cultivating gratitude, and visualizing best possible selves (Seligman, Steen, Park, & Peterson, 2005; Sheldon & Lyubomirsky, 2006; Liau, Neihart, Teo, & Lo, 2016).

-Research has shown that goals associated positively with optimism resulted in a highly motivated student (Fadlelmula, 2010).
-This study showed that motivation may be consistent and long-term if it is always paired with positive psychology interventions.
+Research has shown that goals associated positively with optimism resulted in highly motivated students (Fadlelmula, 2010).
+This study showed that motivation may be consistent and long term if it is always paired with positive psychology interventions.

-The Penn Resiliency Program was developed by researchers at the University of Pennsylvania.
+Researchers at the University of Pennsylvania developed the Penn Resiliency Program.
 Results from 19 controlled studies of the Penn Resiliency Program found that students in the program were more optimistic, resilient, and hopeful.
-Their scores on standardized tests increased by 11% and they had less anxiety approaching exams.
+Their scores on standardized tests increased by 11%, and they had less anxiety approaching exams (Brunwasser, Gillham, & Kim, 2009).

 Limitations in Research

-Overall, the research findings have been promising so far and time will tell what the future holds for positive education, and interest in applying positive psychology interventions in schools is growing rapidly.
+Overall, research findings on positive education have been promising so far, and time will tell what the future holds for positive education.
+Interest in applying positive psychology interventions in schools is certainly growing rapidly.

 Where Are We Now?

-In the time since Seligman established the basic tenets of positive psychology, they have been implemented worldwide in many ways.
-While the objective of giving students the tools to build meaningful relationships, feel good, become well-rounded, and bring positivity to everything that they do is common among all positive education institutions, each has its own approach to doing so.
+In the time since Seligman established the basic tenets of positive psychology, it has been implemented worldwide in many ways.
+While the objective of giving students the tools to build meaningful relationships, feel good, become well rounded, and bring positivity to everything that they do is common among all positive education institutions, each has its own approach.

-For example, Perth College (an Anglican school for girls in Western Australia) trains its staff in positive psychology and coaching and have full units on ethical issues and social justice.
+For example, Perth College trains its staff in positive psychology and coaching and has full lesson units on ethical issues and social justice.

-Other schools utilize what is known as the Montessori method, which emphasizes student-led, project-based curriculum in order to enhance creativity and hands-on learning.
+Other schools utilize the Montessori method, which emphasizes student-led, project-based curricula to enhance creativity and hands-on learning.